Radians Per Second To Hz

 Understanding Angular Frequency (ω) and Cyclic Frequency (f)

 • Cyclic Frequency (f) – Measured in Hertz (Hz): This represents the number of complete cycles or oscillations a system undergoes per second.
 A cycle is one complete back-and-forth motion or a full rotation.
-For example, a pendulum swinging back and forth once per second has a frequency of 1 Hz.
+As an example, a pendulum swinging back and forth once per second has a frequency of 1 Hz.
 Similarly, an alternating current (AC) completing one full cycle of positive and negative voltage per second also has a frequency of 1 Hz.

 The Conversion: Radians Per Second to Hertz